Understanding the Role of the Executor

 Opening an Estate Bank Account

-An executor is responsible for opening a bank account in the estate’s name known as estate checking account.
+An executor is responsible for opening a bank account in the estate’s name, known as an estate checking account.
 This account is used to pay any debts and taxes owed by the estate and ongoing expenses.

 Obtaining the Death Certificate